 Caregiver Friendly Courtrooms: Understanding the Juvenile Court Process and Making it More Accessible for Families

-Join us for our monthly webinar intended to make the juvenile court process more accessible to caregivers, who often struggle to understand the timelines, orders and various players involved in a child’s dependency case.
+This webinar is intended to make the juvenile court process more accessible to caregivers, who often struggle to understand the timelines, orders and various players involved in a child’s dependency case.
 This webinar is aimed at both caregivers and child welfare professionals.
-The webinar includes an overview of juvenile dependency court, including various types of hearings, court personnel and typical timelines.
-Our panelists will also provide tips for communication, collaboration and engagement with the dependency court process and the multiple parties involved in a child’s dependency case.
+This webinar included an overview of juvenile dependency court, including various types of hearings, court personnel and typical timelines.
+Our panelists also provided tips for communication, collaboration and engagement with the dependency court process and the multiple parties involved in a child’s dependency case.

 December 5, 2018